The Millay Colony offers a range of workshops — from our one-day programs in New York City to retreats on our glorious upstate campus.

-Master Class Retreat Schedule: Each day begins with fresh coffee and breakfast between.
-The daily schedule will vary but include a Master Class, seminars with agents and editors, a field trip to hear a local concert and optional yoga classes and hikes.
+Master Class Retreat Schedule: Each day begins with fresh coffee and breakfast.
+The daily schedule will vary but includes a Master Class in writing, seminars, a field trip or two, and optional outings and hikes.
 Fees: $1,600 includes food and lodging for the duration as well as all field trips and events.
-Private Consultation with their instructor for $150.
-Manuscripts (15 pages maximum) must be sent in advance.
+Private Consultation with instructors for $150 are also available.
+Manuscripts (20 pages maximum) must be sent in advance.

 Workshop Retreat Schedule: Each day begins with a fresh breakfast followed by a three- hour workshop at 10:00 AM.
 Total workshop time for the retreat will be twelve hours.
 The afternoon can be spent working in the studio, visiting local sites, swimming in a nearby lake or walking the mountain trails.
 Dinner is eaten overlooking our field and gorgeous meadows.
 Evening hours are devoted to worktime.
-Fees: $850 includes tuition, private room, private studio and all meals.$550 includes tuition and meals only. $1,300 for two Workshop Retreats.Limited Scholarships, based on need, are available.
-Millay Colony Alumni receive a 20% discount.
-Participants may purchase a thirty-minute Private Consultation with their instructor for $150.
-Manuscripts (15 pages maximum) must be sent in advance.
+Fees: $850 includes tuition, private room, private studio and all meals. $550 includes tuition and meals only. $1,300 for two Workshop Retreats.Limited financial aid, based on need, is available.
+Millay Colony Alumni receive a 15% discount.
+Participants may purchase a thirty-minute Private Consultation with instructors for $150.
+Manuscripts (20 pages maximum) must be sent in advance.

-Weekend Workshop Schedule: We will begin each four-hour class at 10:00 with coffee, tea and a lot of ideas about a lively, focused, smart writing and art practice.
+Sanctuary Series Schedule: We will begin each four-hour class at 10:00 with coffee, tea and a lot of ideas about a lively, focused, smart writing and art practice.
 The day ends at 1:30 PM.
-Fees: $150 for a weekend class, $250 for two Weekend Workshops.
-Limited Scholarships based on need are available.
-Millay Colony Alumni receive a 20% discount.
-All our Weekend Workshops and will take place in Manhattan’s East Village.
+Fees: $75 for a one workshop, $125 for two.
+Scholarships based on need are available.
+Millay Colony Alumni receive a 15% discount.
+All workshops will take place in Manhattan’s East Village.